sikegame/udacity-p3/README.md

 `/feed`

-Returns XML formatted RSS.

-XML formatted RSS
+Returns the most recent 5 products in XML format for RSS feed.

 ## Sample Data